Are Web Apps the Future for B2B Businesses?

 What Exactly Is a Web App?

 A Web application (web app) is a program that is stored on a remote server and is accessible using any web browser.
-The user interface, or the frontend, is generally coded with languages that are standard among major browsers, including HTML, CSS, or Javascript.
-The backend development, or “under the hood”, can be almost any programming language, the most popular at the moment being Ruby, PHP, Java, .Net, and Python.
+The user interface, or the frontend, generally has a code with languages that are standard among major browsers.
+This includes HTML, CSS, or Javascript.
+The backend development, or “under the hood”, can be almost any programming language.
+The most popular at the moment being Ruby, PHP, Java, .Net, and Python.

-Web apps are accessed by the end-user via the internet browser of their choice.
-The app will adapt to the interface optimally and display on whichever device is being used.
-They are not native to any particular system and do not need to be downloaded or installed, nor do they generally need to be granted any permissions.
-There are, of course, occasional requests for things like location, but these can be denied without preventing the Web app from being used.
+Web apps are accessible by the end-user via the internet browser of their choice.
+The app adapts to the interface optimally and display on whichever device is in use.
+They are not native to any particular system.
+They also do not need a download or installment, nor do they generally need to grant any permissions.
+There are, of course, occasional requests for things like location.
+However, it is possible to deny these without preventing use of the Web app.
 Though web apps appear to respond like native apps when well designed, they do not remain on the device when you navigate away from the site.

 How Are Web Apps Different from Native Mobile Apps?

-These apps are then granted specific permissions to resources on the device to function properly.
+These apps then have specific permissions to resources on the device to function properly.
 For example, Waze has access to the GPS on your smartphone.
 Instagram has access to your camera.
 Facebook often has access to your contacts.
-Users are given the option of whether or not to grant or refuse these permissions, but often the apps will not function if they are denied access to the system resources that are intrinsic to their functioning.
+Users have the option of whether or not to grant or refuse these permissions.
+However, often the apps will not function if there was a deny to access to the system resources that are intrinsic to their functioning.

 Advantages of Web Apps for B2B Businesses

 Web apps are much less expensive to build and develop than mobile apps because they are not platform-specific.
-Unlike native mobile apps, they do not need to be built using specific languages and then re-built for each platform.
+Unlike native mobile apps, the build does not need to use specific languages with a re-build for each platform.

 Despite the lack of a standard software development kit, an infinite number of templates are available to developers, which make web apps quicker and easier to build.
-They update themselves upon a user visit to the site, unlike mobile apps, which must be downloaded each time the developer releases a new version.
+They update themselves upon a user visit to the site, unlike mobile apps, which the user must download each time the developer releases a new version.

 They are also significantly easier to maintain than mobile apps.
-Since they do not require app store approval, they can be launched far more quickly than a native mobile app.
+Since they do not require app store approval, they can launch far more quickly than a native mobile app.

 Disadvantages of Web Apps